Steps to Apply and Enroll

 - Visit our office, located on the 2nd floor of the Student Services Building (9B).

-Once you have taken your assessment tests, completed orientation and met with a counselor.
-Check your registration date by using your My Mt.
+Once you have taken your assessment questionnaire, completed orientation and met with a counselor.
+Check your registration date by using your Mt.
 SAC Portal under the "Student" tab.
-You may register for classes using your My Mt.
+You may register for classes using your Mt.
 SAC Portal on or after your assigned date and time.

 If you're ready to register, visit our Registration Section for more information on how to select and register for your classes.